A second order active bandpass filter by cascading two staggered tuned first order bandpass filters is shown, built and tested.

 The normalized bandwidth is calculated as:

-The used topology is a second order multi-feedback passband.
+The topology to build a second order is by cascading two second-order multi-feedback passband.
 The schematic can be seen in the next figure.

 The transfer function of a two cascaded second-order bandpass filter is the following: